 The Department of Linguistics was established on 28 August 1922, with Prof. Trinidad H. Pardo de Tavera as the first Chair.
 It was created with the following mandates: (1) to be the center of research on Philippine languages; and (2) to aid in the development of the national language, which the country did not have at that time.

 Courses in Philippine Linguistics began to be offered to students in 1923.
-Only two courses were taught at this time–Philippine Linguistics 101 (History and Methodology of the Comparative Study of Languages) and Philippine Linguistics 102 (History of the Exploration of Oceanic Languages)–which were both handled by Prof. Otto Johns Scheerer, the first Professor Emeritus of Philippine Linguistics.
+Only two courses were offered at this time–Philippine Linguistics 101 (History and Methodology of the Comparative Study of Languages) and Philippine Linguistics 102 (History of the Exploration of Oceanic Languages)–which were both handled by Prof. Otto Johns Scheerer, the first Professor Emeritus of Philippine Linguistics.

 The offering of courses in Philippine Linguistics was temporarily halted in 1937 when Dr. Lopez was appointed in the Institute of National Language as its Secretary and Executive Officer.
-Dr. Lopez returned in 1945 after the war.
+Dr. Lopez returned to the Department in 1945 after the war.

 In 1938, four courses on Tagalog Literature were placed under the Department of Oriental Languages.
 Lope K. Santos became a faculty member of the Department and taught subjects on Tagalog language and literature from 1938 to 1941.

-In 1950, after his stint as Fellow under the John Simon Guggenheim Memorial Foundation, Dr. Lopez returned, bringing with him a new trend in linguistics—American Descriptivism—which he learned at the University of Michigan and Yale University.
+In 1950, after his stint as a Fellow under the John Simon Guggenheim Memorial Foundation, Dr. Lopez returned, bringing with him a new trend in linguistics—American Descriptivism—which he learned at the University of Michigan and Yale University.
 Courses in American Linguistics were included in the newly-instituted master’s program of the Department which began in 1952.
-In 1952-1953, a number of American linguists from the Summer Institute of Linguistics (SIL) also taught American Linguistics courses for the MA degree, producing its first graduate in 1955.
+In 1952-1953, a number of American linguists from the Summer Institute of Linguistics (SIL) also taught Descriptive Linguistics courses for the MA degree program, which produced its first graduate in 1955.

-In 1959, Dr. Ernesto Constantino joined the roster of faculty after finishing his PhD in Linguistics in Indiana University Bloomington, further strengthening the stronghold of American Descriptive Linguistics in the Department.
+In 1959, Dr. Ernesto Constantino joined the faculty roster after finishing his PhD in Linguistics in Indiana University Bloomington, further strengthening the stronghold of American Descriptive Linguistics in the Department.